 Where?

-The presentations, accommodation, and meals will take place at the hotel
+The presentations, accommodation, and meals will take place at the Hotel Lac Salin in Livigno, Italy.

 By train